Josh Homme: Other projects

 In July 2015, Homme began hosting a weekly hour-long show called The Alligator Hour with Joshua Homme on Apple Music's 24-hour streaming internet radio station Beats 1.
 The show features a highly eclectic selection of songs personally selected by Homme, interspersed with his own wry introductions of (and commentary on) the various tracks on that particular week's playlist.
 The show's musical selections typically have some sort of thematic, stream-of-consciousness-type relationship to each other.

 In March 2016, Homme released a surprise album with Iggy Pop titled Post Pop Depression.
 The nine-track album was recorded at Rancho De La Luna in Joshua Tree, California, as well as Homme's Pink Duck Studios.
 Their backing band included guitarist and keyboardist Dean Fertita and drummer Matt Helders; the two joined Pop and Homme on tour, along with Troy Van Leeuwen on guitar and Matt Sweeney on bass.
 The band made their debut on January 21, 2016, on The Late Show with Stephen Colbert, announcing the album, and proceeded on a North American and European theater tour that March, culminating in a performance at the Royal Albert Hall, filmed and released as a concert DVD.
 The album's recording was also filmed and compiled into the 2017 documentary American Valhalla.
 In October 2016, Homme produced New Skin, the debut album from Nick Valensi's new band CRX.

 In 2017, Homme composed the score for Fatih Akin's German-language drama In the Fade, named after the Queens of the Stone Age song.

 In 2018, Homme sang a song written by Daniel Lanois called "Cruel, Cruel World" for the soundtrack of the Rockstar action-adventure video game Red Dead Redemption 2.
 The game features two versions of the song, with Homme's version playing over the end credits and Willie Nelson's version playing during the epilogue.

 In 2020, Homme featured alongside Mavis Staples on the Run the Jewels song "Pulling the Pin" from their fourth album RTJ4.
 Later that year, he and Staples joined Run the Jewels (via separate pre-recorded performances displayed on giant screens due to the COVID-19 pandemic) to play the song during the group's voter encouragement performance Holy Calamavote, broadcast on YouTube.

 In 2021, Homme produced the songs "Boilermaker", "Space", and "King" from Royal Blood's album Typhoons.
 "Boilermaker" was included on the standard album release, while "Space" and "King" were only available on the deluxe edition.

+In 2024, Homme recorded a guitar part in his home studio and sent it to Ukraine for inclusion in "Chaplain", a song by Ukrainian soldier Oleksandr Remez who is otherwise best known as the frontman of the rock band Ruky'v Bryuky; produced by Oleksandr Chemerov, the rest of the song was recorded in a mobile studio on the frontlines of the Russo-Ukrainian War as part of the Cultural Forces project to promote military music culture.